Genre: Action, Platformer

 Feeling Like: 1,2,3,4

 Playing video games is a strange hobby.
 You’ll find a lot of unnecessary gatekeeping in the community because the activity is often passionately pursued as a solo venture.
-You might hear about how others enjoy the past time, but the experience itself can be entirely yours.
+You might hear about how others enjoy the pastime, but the experience itself can be entirely yours.
 Other strategies, or discoveries, may retroactively damage your time.
 Oh, I didn’t get to that level.
 This other person is better than me.
 I played it wrong.
 Nobody understands how I felt going through this game.
 Not everybody writes a blog called the 500.

 Thankfully, the other side to it is playing alongside somebody else.
 A friend, or family member.
 They don’t even have to be playing with you simultaneously; they can be watching on the couch, offering assistance or chastising a false move.
 You can pass the controller back and forth.
 You can go toe to toe in a fighting game.
 You can compete in a racing game.
 Cooperative possibilities are endless with the advent of MMORPGs.
 The options for solo and duo/trio, etc. opportunities are sky high.